-“Additive” means any d2w pro-degradant and/or d2p anti-microbial and/or anti-fungal, and/or insecticide, and/or odour-adsorbing and/or flame-retardant and or/fragrance and/or anti-fouling additive or masterbatch, or d2t tagging or tracer, supplied or to be supplied to the Buyer as active ingredients, pellets, powders or liquids pursuant to a Contract with Symphony.
+“Additive” means any d2w pro-degradant and/or d2p anti-microbial and/or anti-fungal additive or masterbatch, or d2t tagging or tracer, supplied or to be supplied to the Buyer pursuant to a Contract with Symphony.

 “Affiliate” means, in relation to a party, any entity or person that Controls, is Controlled by, or is under common Control with that party.

-“Buyer” means the person(s), firm or company who purchases or orders Goods from Symphony
+“Buyer” the person(s), firm or company who purchases or orders Goods from Symphony

-“Claim form” means the current edition of the Symphony’s prescribed form for claims, obtainable from Symphony on request.
+“Claim form” means the current edition of the Symphony’s prescribed form for claims as made available by Symphony on request.

 “Confidential Information” means:

-any information subsisting in, arising from or otherwise relating to any Additive or articles made using the Additive; and
+- any information subsisting in, arising from or otherwise relating to any Additive or articles made using the Additives; and